byuflowlab/FLOWUnsteady/docs/src/examples/openvsp-aircraft.md

 # OpenVSP Geometry

 In this example, we import an aircraft model created in OpenVSP into the FLOWUnsteady environment.
-The `aircraft.vsp3` file made use of here is available in the folder `database/aircraft-vsp/` in the FLOWUnsteady Github repo.
+The `aircraft.vsp3` file used here is available in the folder [`examples/aircraft-vsp/`](https://github.com/byuflowlab/FLOWUnsteady/tree/master/examples) in the FLOWUnsteady GitHub repo.

 After creating the aircraft geometry in OpenVSP, we write out a DegenGeom file using the tab Analysis > DegenGeom as shown below.
 This creates a CSV file that contains all the components of the aircraft geometry.

 ![DegenGeom](assets/DegenGeom.png)

-Let's import the geometry into Julia using the `read_degengeom` function and inspect it.
+Let's import the geometry into Julia using the [`FLOWUnsteady.read_degengeom`](@ref) function and inspect it.
 ```@example inspect
 import FLOWUnsteady as uns